tonifrankola/docs-monitor/how-to/monitoring-templates/download-templates.md

 ---
 title: Download Templates
-description: This article describes how to download and import the predefined Monitoring Templates from Acceleratio’s repository.
+description: This article describes how to download and import the predefined Monitoring Templates from SysKit’s repository.
 author: Andrea Budisa
 date: 21/6/2017
 ---
-This dialog enables you to download and import the [predefined Monitoring Templates](#internal/how-to/monitoring-templates/predefined-templates) from Acceleratio’s __repository__.
+This dialog enables you to download and import the [predefined Monitoring Templates](#internal/how-to/monitoring-templates/predefined-templates) from SysKit’s __repository__.
 There, you can find __three__ monitoring templates tied to a specific server role, such as __SharePoint, Citrix__ or __Hyper-V__.
 It is very important to read the template description on the right side.

 If you select a monitoring template from the list, the following template information will be displayed: